 The private museum contains items donated by veterans, estate sales and families of Alabama war heroes.

-It’s an interesting museum to visit and worth popping in when you are at the Pioneer Museum of Alabama next door.
+I think it’s an interesting museum to visit and worth popping in when you are at the Pioneer Museum of Alabama next door.

 7. Troy University

 Founded in 1887 as Troy State Normal School, Troy University is a renowned educational facility which serves students from all over the world.
+I had a great time visiting, you can easily spend half a day here.

 It’s home to a beautiful arboretum, Trojan Oaks golf course and a small lake called Lake Lagoona.